Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code: Methodology and Protocols

-For code translation, the task-specific prompt was based on the in-context prompt.
-We saw the dramatic score improvements with the in-context prompt compared to both the basic prompt and other attempted techniques (e.g. chain-of-thought \cite{wei2022chain}), and decided to make modifications to the in-context prompt to overcome some of its weaknesses.
-Five code pair examples were chosen as opposed to two for the in-context prompt, with the rationale being that a higher variety of lengths and keywords would provide better exposure to the ``quirks'' of the dataset that the first in-context prompt missed on (e.g. \texttt{C\#} code referring to \texttt{Java} libraries such as \texttt{java.nio.ByteBuffer}).
-We also apply different minimal post-processing before calculating the evaluation metrics.
+For code translation, we selected ten samples to check the initial results. {We observed that \emph{GPT-4} fails to generate syntactic keywords that were prevalent in the ground truth, e.g., \texttt{virtual} and \texttt{override}.
+However, missing syntactic keywords were easily mitigated by giving more context to the different languages, i.e., input-output examples.} Therefore, we decided to modify the in-context prompt to overcome its weaknesses.
+Five code pair examples were chosen as opposed to three for the in-context prompt, with the rationale being that a wider variety of lengths and keywords would provide better exposure to the ``quirks'' of the dataset that the first in-context prompt missed (e.g., \texttt{C\#} code referring to \texttt{Java} libraries such as \texttt{java.nio.ByteBuffer}).
+Listing \ref{lst:task_specific_prompt} shows the resulting task-specific prompt.

 \definecolor{dkgreen}{rgb}{0,0.6,0} \definecolor{gray}{rgb}{0.5,0.5,0.5} \definecolor{mauve}{rgb}{0.58,0,0.82}

 \lstset{frame=tb, language=Python, aboveskip=3mm, belowskip=3mm, showstringspaces=false, columns=flexible, basicstyle={ \ttfamily}, numbers=none, numberstyle= , keywordstyle=, commentstyle=, stringstyle=, breaklines=true, breakatwhitespace=true, tabsize=3 }